-SCIAMACHY, the SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY instrument (Burrows et al., 1995; Bovensmann et al., 1999) was a national contribution to the payload on ESA's Envisat Satellite, which was launched in March 2002.
-Envisat was placed in a sun-synchronous orbit at 800 km altitude with an equatorial crossing time of 10:00 A.M. on the descending node.
-In the limb mode the SCIAMACHY instrument scans across the flight direction with the total swath of 960 km and the center of the scan displaced by a few degrees westwards from the flight direction.
-This results in solar scattering angles ranging from 30° in the high Northern latitudes to 150° in the high Southern latitudes with a strong latitudinal dependence.
+SCIAMACHY (Burrows et al., 1995; Bovensmann et al., 1999) was a national contribution to the payload on ESA's Envisat Satellite, which was launched in March 2002.
+Envisat was placed in a sun-synchronous orbit at 800 km altitude with an equatorial crossing time of 10:00 on the descending node.
+In the limb mode the SCIAMACHY instrument scans across the flight direction with the total swath of 960 km and the centre of the scan displaced by a few degrees westwards from the flight direction.
+This results in solar scattering angles ranging from 30° in the high northern latitudes to 150° in the high southern latitudes with a strong latitudinal dependence.
 SCIAMACHY operation started in August 2002 and ended with a sudden loss of communication with the Envisat satellite in April 2012.
-SCIAMACHY performed measurements in 8 spectral channels covering a wide spectral range from 214 to 2380 nm with a resolution varying from 0.2 to 1.5 nm.
-During its mission, SCIAMACHY measured the solar radiation in nadir, limb-scatter and solar/lunar occultation geometries and provided daily measurements of the solar spectral irradiance that have been used to retrieve a variety of species including aerosols, clouds, ozone, BrO, NO2, and water vapour.
-For this study stratospheric aerosol retrievals are performed using the data from the limb-scatter viewing geometry, where measurements are provided every 3.3 km with a vertical resolution of 2.6 km in the altitude range from approximately 0 to 100 km.
+SCIAMACHY performed measurements in eight spectral channels covering a wide spectral range from 214 to 2380 nm with a resolution varying from 0.2 to 1.5 nm.
+During its mission, SCIAMACHY measured the solar radiation in nadir, limb scatter and solar-lunar occultation geometries and provided daily measurements of the solar spectral irradiance that have been used to retrieve a variety of species including aerosols, clouds, ozone, BrO, NO2 and water vapour.
+For this study stratospheric aerosol retrievals are performed using the data from the limb scatter viewing geometry, where measurements are provided every 3.3 km with a vertical resolution of 2.6 km in the altitude range from approximately 0 to 100 km.

 The stratospheric aerosol extinction retrieval algorithm used in this study is an updated version of the algorithm described by von Savigny et al. (2015) and Ernst et al. (2012).
 The SCIAMACHY v1.4 retrievals, herein referred to as the IUP retrievals, use the newer version 8 SCIAMACHY Level 1 radiance data.
-Atmospheric pressure and temperature background profiles from ECMWF (European Center for Medium-Range Weather Forecasts) operational analysis data from the specific date, time and location of each SCIAMACHY limb measurement are used.
+Atmospheric pressure and temperature background profiles from ECMWF operational analysis data from the specific date, time and location of each SCIA-MACHY limb measurement are used.
 In comparison to the previous version of the algorithm (von Savigny et al., 2015; Ernst et al., 2012) and the USask retrieval algorithm, the updated v1.4 algorithm drops the shorter, 470 nm wavelength normalization to reduce the uncertainties related to measurement noise and lower sensitivity to aerosols.
-The new measurement vector is given by,
+The new measurement vector is given by

-25 $$y{jk} = \ln(I(\lambda_k, j)) - \ln(I(\lambda_k, j{ref})). \tag{3}$$
+$$y{jk} = \ln(I(\lambda_k, j)) - \ln(I(\lambda_k, j{\text{ref}})).$$ (3)